CloudGamer131/Gamer-Music-Discord-JS-V13/README.md

 Discord Server:
 **__Want To Join The Owners @CloudGamer131#1703's Discord For YouTube, Twitch, Bot Coding, and Other Cool Things.
 Well Join With This Link__** https://dsc.gg/cg-gang
-A Discord Bot For Discord.js Version 13
+A Discord Music Bot For Discord.JS Version 13